carlosofnyc/berlioz/README.md

 - [ ] Airflow: to schedule.
 - [ ] Snowflake: storing processed data.
 - [ ] But also open to learning a new one along the way.

-This project README outlines the Classical Music Recommendation Engine project, detailing its goals, design outline, and tools used.
-For more detailed information, refer to the project documentation and code repository.